-Again this year, TTB obtained an unmodified (clean) audit opinion on its financial statements from an independent public accounting firm.
-This achievement reflects our genuine commitment to a vigorous internal control environment and financial reporting excellence.
-Further evidence of this commitment lies in our management practices, which include routine evaluations designed to confirm that sound internal and administrative controls are in place to ensure the collection and verification of more than \$22 billion in annual federal excise tax collections from the alcohol, tobacco, firearms, and ammunition industries.
+TTB once again obtained an unmodified (clean) audit opinion on its financial statements from an independent public accounting firm, demonstrating our commitment to financial reporting excellence.
+Our strong internal controls and sound management practices ensure the collection and verification of more than \$22 billion in annual excise tax collections from the alcohol, tobacco, firearms, and ammunition industries.